lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: mongodb_connection_closed`

 The MongoDB connection was closed at the end of the crawl.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |

 ### `event_type: mongodb_connection_failure`

-The pipeline could not connect to MongoDB at startup.
+The pipeline could not connect to MongoDB at startup, causing the spider to close.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |